 Spinal Cord Damage in Charlotte, North Carolina

-There are few injuries that are worse than damage to the spinal cord.
-Spinal cord injuries occur in all types of scenarios, either from a direct blow to the spine, a twisting of the spine, or a compression to the head or even through the feet such as from a fall from a height.
+There are a few injuries that are worse than damage to the spinal cord.
+Spinal cord injuries occur in all types of scenarios, either from a direct blow to the spine, a twisting of the spine, or a compression to the head or even through the feet, such as from a fall from a height.
 Many of these types of injuries happen in car wrecks, to pedestrians or cyclists, during work-related accidents, or during sports.
-The National Spinal Cord Injury Statistical Center at UAB reports that 12,500 people are victim suffer spinal cord injuries annually.
+The National Spinal Cord Injury Statistical Center at UAB reports that 12,500 people suffer spinal cord injuries annually.

 Categories of Spinal Cord Injuries

 According to BrainandSpinalCord.com, there are two types of spinal cord injuries: a complete injury and an incomplete injury.
 While an incomplete injury causes partial sensory and mobility loss below the location of the spinal damage, a complete injury leaves the victim with no feeling or mobility below the site.
-Depending on the severity of the injury, a spinal cord victim will either have a complete or incomplete injury.
+Depending on the severity of the injury, a spinal cord victim will either have a complete or an incomplete injury.

 Defining Incomplete Spinal Cord Injuries

-Incomplete spinal cord injuries are more common than complete injuries, and will be re-examined six to eight weeks after the injury after the shock of the injury has time to fade.
+Incomplete spinal cord injuries are more common than complete injuries, and will be re-examined six to eight weeks after the injury, after the shock of the injury has time to fade.
 An incomplete injury leaves the patient either little or no sensation, yet some mobility, or little or no mobility, yet some sensation.
 The five variations of incomplete spinal cord injuries are listed below.

 • Anterior Cord Syndrome is an injury to the front of the spinal cord.
-It impairs sensations such as touch, feel, pain, and temperature below the injury site but some mobility may be recovered at a later time.
+It impairs sensations such as touch, feel, pain, and temperature below the injury site, but some mobility may be recovered at a later time.

 • Central Cord Syndrome is an injury that impairs arm movement but retains some leg function.
 Partial recovery may be possible depending on the person and the injury.